Composition and audio © Alexander Massey 5 March 2013

 What do we rely on in this life?
 Do we rest in the hands of God, or do we have a responsibility to look after ourselves?
 For me, one possible subtext of Psalm 131 is this uncertainty – who, between God and me, is responsible for what?
 From this subtext, I developed an English lyric suggesting the fragility and subtle anxiety that may stir below the surface of this psalm.

-1. I thought it mattered what I do.
+1. I think it matters what I do.

 Does that mean I don’t trust in You? … trust in You, trust in You?